My Girl 2: Plot

-First planning to visit her mother's school, Vada discovers that it was destroyed in a fire.
-While a setback in her quest, she and Nick eventually track down a yearbook and meet several people who knew Maggie, including a police officer, photographer and film director.
-Vada also sees her favorite poet, Alfred Beidermeyer, who also lives in L.A., but after hearing his advice on not becoming a writer, she takes it hard.
-Later in the trip, Nick and Vada sneak out one evening to catch some Hollywood attractions, during which time Vada also gets her ears pierced, despite Nick's opposition to the custom.
+First planning to visit her mother's high school, Vada discovers that it was destroyed in a fire.
+Nevertheless, she and Nick eventually track down a yearbook and meet several people who knew Maggie, including a police officer, photographer and film director.
+Vada also meets her favorite poet, Alfred Beidermeyer, who also lives in L.A., but is dismayed when he advises her not to become a writer.
+Later in the trip, Nick and Vada sneak out to catch some Hollywood attractions, during which time Vada also gets her ears pierced, despite Nick's opposition.

 Vada learns some shocking things about her mother, such as being suspended from school for smoking, and having another husband before her father named Jeffrey Pommeroy.
-Emotionally crushed by the latter, Vada worries that Jeffrey may actually be her father instead.
-Realizing he holds the key to more about her mother, but needing help from the police to locate him first, Vada goes to see Jeffrey, who instantly remembers Maggie.
+Emotionally crushed by the latter, Vada suspects that Jeffrey may actually be her father instead.
+Realizing he holds the key to more about her mother, she gets help from the police to locate him.
+Vada goes to see Jeffrey, who instantly remembers Maggie.
 He provides Vada with valuable information for her essay, including a home movie and the answer behind the date written on the paper bag.
 Viewing the home movie touches Vada, as she watches her mother.
-Jeffrey also assures Vada that he is not her father.
+Jeffrey also assures Vada that he is not her father, explaining they divorced before Vada was born, because her mother wanted stability and a family, which her father, Harry, was able to provide.

 Meanwhile, Phil tries to prove his love to Rose, after a man owning a fancy car repeatedly stops by the repair shop and tries to sweep her away by continuously flattering her.
 When Phil finally gets the courage to show how much she means to him, he proposes to her.

 As Vada is ready to head home, she and Nick share a goodbye kiss at the airport before she boards the plane.
-Also, she notices a gift in her backpack from Nick—earrings.
-When she returns home, she finds out that Shelly just had the baby and heads to the hospital to see her new brother.
-To calm his crying, Vada, while holding him, sings "Smile", a song she heard her mother singing in the home movie.
+He has left her a gift of earrings in her backpack.
+When she returns home, she finds out that Shelly just had the baby and heads to the hospital to see her new half-brother.
+To calm his crying, Vada holds him and sings "Smile", a song she heard her mother singing in the home movie.
 Vada receives an A+ on her essay, and hopes to share what she learned during her trip with her brother someday.